Teaching Your Kids About Money

 Preparing For College

 Now is a great time to teach about saving for college.
-Get them a checking and savings account and start insisting that a part of every check gets saved.
+Accordingly, get them a checking and savings account and start insisting that a part of every check gets saved.

 Your teenager is very quickly going to be a target for credit cards.
-This would also be a great time to talk about some of your ‘learning experiences.’
+Therefore, this would also be a great time to talk about some of your ‘learning experiences.’
 Show them the difference between invested money, where they gain compound interest, and credit card debt where they PAY compound interest.

 Some people think all debt is bad debt; others believe that debt can be leveraged for bigger and better things.
 Student loans are a hot topic right now, with good people disagreeing.
-The critical issue is that your children learn how to think about the subject for themselves.
+In fact, the critical issue is that your children learn how to think about the subject for themselves.

 Teach Gratitude and Generosity

 Grateful people are undefeatable people.
-If your teenager learns how to be thankful and generous, they will learn the most significant attribute of joy.
+Therefore, if your teenager learns how to be thankful and generous, they will learn the most significant attribute of joy.
 And THAT will protect their finances for decades to come.

 I hope this helps!
 Don’t hesitate to contact me if I can help make these concepts easier for you or your kids to understand.